alephmembeth/alephmembeth/readme.md

 ### Hi there! 👋

 My name’s Max.
-I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy, combining philosophy and empirical social research.
+I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy, working at the intersection of philosophy and empirical social research..

 - 🔭 I’m currently working on finishing my [dissertation](https://github.com/alephmembeth/need-dissertation).
 - 🌱 I’m currently learning Python and R.